Affiliate Disclosure: All links pay commissionReading Time: 39 minutes

 - FP is the power produced by the essence of your form alone, ignoring everything else.
 Lower is better.

-- LSS: Stiffer muscles/tendons require less energy to move you forwards.
+- LSS: Stiffer muscles/tendons require less energy to move you forward.
 Higher is better.

 - GCT: Is the amount of time your foot is on the ground, try to lower it